-ARTS 413 Web Design (3) (formerly listed as Publishing on the Internet)
+ARTS 413 Web Design (3)

 This class will cover production and placement of graphic images into electronic documents for display over the Internet.
-Students will be introduced to Adobe Dream Weaver Software.
-Students will create and load a personal web site for display over the Internet.
+Students will be introduced to Adobe Dreamweaver Software.
+Students will create and load a personal website for display over the Internet.
 One Macintosh computer per student is assigned for the course.
 Prerequisites ARTS 406, ARTS 317.